-BREAKING: Multiple sources have reported to Oxebridge that Katie Arrington has been removed from DOD OUSD A&S, her clearance revoked and building access withdrawn.
+BREAKING: Multiple sources have reported to Oxebridge that Katie Arrington has been removed from DOD OUSD A&S, her clearance suspended and building access withdrawn.

 While this rumor has persisted for the last week, Oxebridge now has sufficient confirmation from different sources.
 DoD is calling this “indefinite leave” and it comes as Arrington faces multiple investigations, one for “misuse of office.”
 That latter allegation came from her public claims that only consultants approved by her office or the CMMC AB could operate in the CMMC industry.
 Government officials are prohibited from using their office to promote private companies.